unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 Let’s check if we have a new directory.

 - IDM > Administration Console > Identity & Access Management > Directories.
-There you should see a new directory of type Just-In-Time
+There, we should see a new directory of the type Just-In-Time

 ![img-description](/assets/img/vmware-with-keyloak/1*gJY_9dQTc_H0bmnezBFLYw.png){: .shadow }
 _VMware IDM_